tesinitsyn/BasicCRUDApplication/README.md

 ## Methods

+-Create disk
-- Get disk
+- Get disk by id
 - Get all disks
-- Delete disk
+- Delete disk by id
 - Delete all disks
-- Modify disk
+- Modify disk by id